sveinpg/build-your-own-react/README.md

 :books: - Some extended information you might check out some other time.

 :running: - We'll keep on reminding you to run the tests.

-### :bulb: Yes, already a tips.
-Starting off strong!

-We have implemented a test-suite, with unit-tests for each task.
-This way you can easily verify that you've implemented the task correctly.

-You can run the tests for task 1 with `npm run test1`, the tests for task 2 with `npm run test2`, and so on.

-Note that these test scripts will also run the tests for all the previous tasks.
-This way you can be sure you don't break anything in the process.

 ## 1. React.createElement()